nyc-crh/site/content/gallery/brownies-3.md

 questions:
 - Where do you see joy in these letters?
 Where do you see struggle?
 - What about the children’s lives here is similar to your own?
 What seems different?
-- What does *The Brownies’ Book* mean to these young readers?
+- What did *The Brownies’ Book* mean to these young readers?
 - Is there a *Brownies’ Book* in your life?
 In other words, what are the places where you read about news, people, and ideas in a community that matters to you?
 ---